Skip to content

 • Agent prompts — who asked what, when, and which session it belonged to.

-• Data scope changes — when specs were added or removed from a session.
+• Data scope changes — which datasets were active for a session.

 • Curation actions — which advisor suggestions were applied in the Tree, and by whom.